Khilesh17/netflix-gpt/Theory/Nextflix-GPT.md

     6. For deployment use "firebase deploy".

 ## Que: Adding Firebase Authentication in Project
+Ans: -> Go to Firebase doc
+-> Authentication
+-> web
-Ans: Go to Firebase doc -> Authentication -> web -> password Authentication -> Now follow the steps for sign up and sign in.
+-> password Authentication
+-> Now follow the steps for sign up and sign in.

 -> For dispatching action for any auth state change we can use "onAuthStateChanged" in main component level (it can be found in web -> manage user). we can also find update userProfile api here.

 ## Que: TMDB Setup
+Ans: Login
+-> Goto Edit Profile
+-> API
-Ans: Login -> Goto Edit Profile -> API -> Create a Project -> Get the API_KEY and Access Token -> Now search the desired Apis from the TMDB documentation.
+-> Create a Project
+-> Get the API_KEY and Access Token
+-> Now search the desired Apis from the TMDB documentation.

 ## Que: Integrating GPT API in our Project.
+Ans: -> login to platform.openai.com
+-> create a project
+-> Get the API key of that Project
+-> now got to npm openAi to chek how to use apis of openai.

+## Que: Where to Add Secret Key or use of .env.
 Ans:

+## Que: Memoisation
+Ans: When we navigate from the home page to the search page, the home page already makes an API call and stores the data in the store.
+However, when we return to the home page from the search page, it calls the APIs again to fetch the data, even though the data is already present in the store.
+To optimize this, we will implement memoization.

+We only need to check if the data is present in the store.
+If the data is not present, then we call the function to fetch the data.